Deraniyagala's beaked whale

-Deraniyagala's beaked whale (Mesoplodon hotaula) is a species of mesoplodont whale.
+Deraniyagala's beaked whale (Mesoplodon hotaula) is a species of mesoplodont whale closely related to the ginkgo-toothed beaked whale.

 Taxonomy

-Deraniyagala's beaked whale was once synonymous with the Ginkgo-toothed beaked whale (Mesoplodon ginkgodens), until several studies confirmed that M. hotaula was genetically different from M. ginkgodens.
-Like several other species of beaked whales, Deraniyagala's beaked whale is known only from stranded individuals, in this case, seven.
-The first stranding occurred in Sri Lanka, but was falsely identified as Ginkgo-toothed beaked whale by Moore and Gilmore, 1965.
-The two species were split due to DNA analysis by various organisations in the 2000s, with the seven individuals' control region, cytochrome b, cytochrome oxidase, and various introns taken for genetic analysis.
-It was found that genetic variance (Dα) of the cytochrome b between Deraniyagala's whale and the Ginkgo-toothed beaked whale was 8.2% ± 1.79%, whereas genetic variance range between 5.5% to 16.6% in other Mesoplodon species (the smaller the percentage, the lesser the genetic differences between the two species).
-It was first recognised by Paules Edward Pieris Deraniyagala in 1963 and was subsequently named after him.
+Deraniyagala's beaked whale was initially known from seven stranded individuals.
+The first sighting was recorded by Paules Edward Pieris Deraniyagala in 1963 and the newly discovered species was named after him.
+Two years later, controversy ensued over whether these stranded specimens were actually ginkgo-toothed beaked whales.
+The debate was resolved in the early 2000s after M. ginkgodens and M. hotaula were differentiated maternally by mitochondrial DNA, biparentally by autosomal, and paternally through Y chromosome inherited DNA sequences, as well as by morphological features.
+Their control region, cytochrome b, cytochrome oxidase, and various introns taken for genetic analysis demonstrated that genetic variance (Dα) of the cytochrome b between Deraniyagala's whale and the ginkgo-toothed beaked whale was 8.2% ± 1.79%, whereas genetic variance range between 5.5% to 16.6% in other Mesoplodon species (the smaller the percentage, the lesser the genetic differences between the two species).

 Distribution

 Deraniyagala's beaked whale is known from only seven individuals that have stranded themselves on beaches of various islands in the Indian and South Pacific Oceans: Seychelles, Maldives, Sri Lanka, Gilbert Islands, Kiribati and Line Islands.
+Observed distributions of M. hotaula strandings suggest that they prefer tropical habitats, as opposed to their closest known relative, the Ginko-Toothed Beaked Whale.
 It is thought that, like Cuvier's beaked whale, they live in insular populations (isolated communities).

 A potential sighting occurred in the South China Sea in May 2019, although it was possible the sighted whales were ginkgo-toothed beaked whales.

-Diet

-Like other mesoplodont whales, it is thought that Deraniyagala's whale feeds mainly on deep-sea squid-and-fish.
+Anatomy

+Deraniyagala's beaked whale is on the smaller side for a mesoplodont.
+Although mean and maximum sizes are uncertain due to small sample size, from the 2019 sighting and stranded specimens it appears that adult Deraniyagala's beaked whales are between 4–5 m in length.
+It does not appear that adult males are larger than adult females.

+Like many other marine organisms, Deraniyagala's beaked whale exhibits countershading.
+Blue-black and brown black dorsal coloration have both been observed with lighter shading on the underbelly.
+A pale, mottled cheek and white lower lip has been identified as a key indicator of the species.
+The eyes are situated about half a beak's length from the back end of the mouth, and a small, curved dorsal fin is situated two-thirds of the way along the body.

+Other indicative anatomical features of Mesoplodon hotaula include various tooth and mandible features.